 Amy Laurent, Ph.D., OTR/L is a developmental psychologist and a registered pediatric occupational therapist.
 Currently in private practice, Amy specializes in the education of children with autism spectrum disorders (ASD) and related developmental disabilities.
 The majority of Amy’s work involves collaborating with and supporting early intervention teams, school teams, and families.
 Her consultative services focus on the creation of educational programs and environments that facilitate children’s active engagement and learning at home, in schools, and throughout their communities.
 The SCERTS Model, of which she is a coauthor, along with differentiated instruction and developmental theory guide her practice.

-Amy is an adjunct faculty member for the School of Education at the University of Rhode Island, Kingston, RI.
-She teaches courses focused on Research Methodology for educators.
+Amy is an adjunct faculty member for the Department of Psychology at the University of Rhode Island, Kingston, RI.
+She teaches courses focused on Developmental Psychology.
 Previously, she has served as an adjunct faculty member for the Communication Disorders Department at Emerson College and at the University of Rhode Island.
 In these roles, she developed graduate courses focused on preparing clinicians to meet the needs of children with autism, as well as the needs of their families.

 Amy’s current research interests involve examining the relationship between characteristics of young children diagnosed with Autism and strategies used by parents to support them within the context of natural routines and play.
 Her publications focus on social communication and emotional regulation in individuals diagnosed with ASD.
 She frequently lectures and provides training throughout the United States and internationally on the SCERTS Model, and other topics related to therapeutic and educational intervention for children with ASD.